rbuchter/Native-App-Studio-iOS-Evil-Hangman/doc/Design document.md

 - livesStateLabel, reference to the label with the amount of lives left.
 DONE
 - guessStateLabel, reference to the label with the current state of the game.
 DONE
 - guessedLettersStateLabel, reference to the label with the letters already guessed by the user.
 DONE
 - letterInput, reference to the input field where the last letter will be displayed.
+DONE

 #### SettingsViewController
 - switchToGame, action to return to the current game and save changed settings for next game.